 The

-.env auto-load behaviour is provided by Bun, not by Herm itself.
-If you run Herm through a different Node package runner, .env loading depends on that runner’s own behaviour.
+.env auto-load behavior is provided by Bun, not by Herm itself.
+If you run Herm through a different Node package runner, .env loading depends on that runner’s own behavior.